alfe-ai/alfe-agent_instructions/AgentInstructions/Alfe.DevAgent.Thinking.md

    Where `[relative filepath]` is the path to the file relative to the project root.
 No other text should be between the Start and End markers.
 Do not include commit hashes or dates.

 10. Every time you edit 'bashrc', please increment the version number.
+11. Unless otherwise stated, please always include verbose debug output (but do not expose sensitive credentials or information).